Qihoo360/360zhinao/README.md

 <br>

 # Quickstart
-Simple examples to illustrate how to use 360Zhinao-7B-Base and 360Zhinao-7B-Chat quickly using 🤖 ModelScope and 🤗 Transformers
+We provide simple examples illustrating the use of 360Zhinao-7B-Base and 360Zhinao-7B-Chat on 🤖ModelScope and 🤗Transformers.

 ## Dependency Installation
-- python 3.8 and above
+- python >= 3.8
-- pytorch 2.0 and above
+- pytorch >= 2.0
-- transformers 4.37.2 and above
+- transformers >= 4.37.2
-- CUDA 11.4 and above are recommended.
+- CUDA >= 11.4

 ```shell
 pip install -r requirements.txt
 ```

-We recommend installing Flash-Attention (which currently supports flash attention 2) to increase your performance and reduce your memory footprint. (flash-attention is optional and will work without installation)
+Optionally, we recommend installing Flash-Attention 2 to improve performance and reduce memory footprint.

 >flash-attn >= 2.3.6
 ```shell